Deploying and Managing Power BI Premium Capacities

 Recall that purchasing a license provides the tenant with v-cores.
 The purchase of a P3 subscription can be used to create one, or up to four Premium capacities, i.e. 1 x P3, or 2 x P2, or 4 x P1.
 Also, before upsizing a P2 capacity to a P3 capacity, consideration can be given to splitting the v-cores to create two P1 capacities.

 Once a capacity size is decided, testing can be performed by creating a controlled environment.
 A practical and economic option is to create an Azure (A SKUs) capacity, noting that a P1 capacity is the same size as an A4 capacity, with the P2 and P3 capacities the same size as the A5 and A6 capacities, respectively.
 Azure capacities can be created quickly and are billed on an hourly basis.
 So, once testing is complete, they can be easily deleted to stop accruing costs.

 The test content can be added to the workspaces created on the Azure capacity, and then as a single user can run reports to generate a realistic and representative workload of queries.
 If there are import models, a refresh for each model should be performed also.
 Monitoring tools can then be used to review all metrics to understand resource utilization.

 It is important that the tests are repeatable: Tests should be run several times and they should deliver approximately the same result each time.
 An average of these results can be used to extrapolate and estimate a workload under true production conditions.

-To generate a stress test, consider developing a load testing application to simulate a realistic workload.
-The specifics of how to achieve this are outside the scope of this whitepaper.
-For further information including a code sample, refer to the Load Testing Power BI Applications with Visual Studio Load Test webinar.
+To generate a more complex test, consider developing a load testing application that simulates a realistic workload.
+For more information, see the webinar Load Testing Power BI Applications with Visual Studio Load Test.

 Exploring Real-World Scenarios